bluesillybeard/Pinc2/readme.md

 - Pinc is written for C99.
 If your compiler doesn't support C99, you are on your own my friend.

 ## This library is barely even started.
 Here's what's left to do:
-- implement SDL2 + raw OpenGl backend
+- implement SDL2 + OpenGl backend
     - add tests as things are implemented
 - Make sure all of the important TODOs are handled
 - Make the library public